BrentonGraham/portfolio/README.md

 # Brenton Graham - Data Science Portfolio

 ## Introduction
-My name is Brenton Graham and I am currently a Master's (MS) student studying Biostatistics at the University of Colorado, Anschutz Medical Campus.
-In this repository I organize relevant work from research projects, personal projects, and course-related projects that employ machine learning and statistical inference techniques.
-My work primarily focuses on biological data problems (e.g. multi-omics data, clinical data, etc), although I am interested in applying my skillset to non-biological problems.
+My name is Brenton Graham and I am currently a Master's student (MS) studying Biostatistics at the University of Colorado, Anschutz Medical Campus (CU Anschutz).
+In this repository I organize machine learning and statistical inference work from my research projects, personal projects, and course-related projects.

+As background, I am currently working as a Graduate Research Assistant in the Department of Biostatistics and Informatics at CU Anschutz.
+My work here has focused on multi-omics data (primarily 16S rRNA microbiome data) in the context of cystic fibrosis (CF) and rheumatoid arthritis (RA).
+As such, my work primarily focuses on biological data problems (e.g. multi-omics data, clinical data, etc), although I am interested in applying my skillset to non-biological problems.
 Programming languages include Python, R, and SAS.

 ## Projects
 ### Machine Learning & Deep Learning
 #### Research
-This section includes work from my research position at CU Anschutz.
-My work here has focused on multi-omics data (primarily 16S rRNA microbiome data) in the context of cystic fibrosis (CF) and rheumatoid arthritis (RA).
-Not all work here is published.
-Most work was done for exploration.
-Data are protected and are therefore not available for public viewing.
+This section includes machine learning work from my research position at CU Anschutz.
+Note that most data sets are protected and are therefore not available for public viewing.

 #### Biomedical Machine Learning
-This section includes work from a Biomedical Machine Learning course I took at CU Anschutz.
+This section includes work from a Biomedical Machine Learning course at CU Anschutz.
 Each assignment came with a provided data set (some clean, some not) and general assignment goals.
 No solutions were provided, however, and assignments were somewhat open-ended, so all code and work is original.

 | Topic | Description | ML Techniques | Code / Notebook |
 | :---: | :---: | :---: | :---: |